 MONEY SAVING TIP #2: YOU GET CHEAPER UTILITY BILLS

 Without a doubt, downsizing is excellent for your energy bills as well as doing your share of protecting the environment.
 As you live in a smaller flat, it is only natural for you to use less energy to cool, heat and light things up thereby significantly reducing your utility bills.

 MONEY SAVING TIP #3: SMALLER HOUSE PAYMENTS

 Apart from the money you can save in utility payments, downsizing would also result in a lower monthly mortgage payment.
 If you added this up by the end of the year, you would see how much you can truly save.

 MONEY SAVING TIP #4: GET RID OF STUFF

 Apart from selling the stuff you no longer need and clearing your home of clutter, when it comes to moving stuff around you would no longer need help and could probably do it yourself.

-Add this to the extra money you have from hosting a garage sale and consigning items then you would have a lot of extra cash you can use in your new home.
-The less stuff you have, the less manpower you would need to move them saving you a premium from hiring moving services.
+Add this to the extra money you have for hosting a garage sale and consigning items then you would have a lot of extra cash you can use in your new home.
+The less stuff you have, the less workforce you would need to move them saving you a premium from hiring moving services.

 MONEY SAVING TIP #5: YOU CANNOT OVERSTOCK YOUR HOME

-Living in bigger homes would often give us the compulsion to fill up our homes and make it seem more lived in.
-In smaller homes, no such impulse exists, and that is because you basically have nowhere to store the extra stuff.
-This means you would have to be extra meticulous and strategic when it comes to buying furniture and other stuff for your homes.
+Living in bigger homes would often give us the compulsion to fill up our homes and make it seem more lived in it.
+In smaller homes, no such impulse exists, and that is because you have nowhere to store the extra stuff.
+This means you would have to be extra meticulous and strategic when it comes to buying furniture and other things for your homes.